fengyuanchen/compressorjs/README.md

 | 0.8 | 2.12 MB | 1.18 MB | 44.14% | Recommend |
 | 1 | 2.12 MB | 2.12 MB | 0% | Not recommend |
 | NaN | 2.12 MB | 2.05 MB | 3.19% | - |

+### mimeType

+- Type: `string`
+- Default: `'auto'`

+The mime type of the output image.
+By default, the original mime type of the source image file will be used.

+### convertSize

+- Type: `number`
+- Default: `5000000` (5MB)

+PNG files over this value will be converted to JPEGs.
+To disable this, just set the value to `Infinity`.
+See #2.

 ### success(result)